connexcs/docs/getting-started.md

 ![alt text][carrier-authentication]

-You can also add new IP for authentication, by clicking on the “+” sign on extreme right.
+You can add new IP for authentication, by clicking on the “+” sign on extreme right.

 ![alt text][carrier-ip-1]